Declaration of Data Protection

 • is necessary for the conclusion or performance of a contract between the data subject and the controller,

-• is permitted by Union or Member State law to which the controller is subject and that legislation contains appropriate measures to safeguard the rights and freedoms and legitimate interests of the data subject, or
+• is permissible under Union or Member State law to which the controller is subject and that law contains appropriate measures to safeguard the rights and freedoms and legitimate interests of the data subject, or

-• with the explicit consent of the data subject.
+• is carried out with the explicit consent of the data subject.

 Right to an effective judicial remedy

-Without prejudice to any available administrative or non-judicial remedy, including the right to lodge a complaint with a supervisory authority pursuant to Article 77 of the GDPR, you have the right to an effective judicial remedy if it considers that your rights under this Regulation have been infringed as a result of processing of your personal data that is not in accordance with this Regulation.
+Without prejudice to any available administrative or non-judicial remedy, including the right to lodge a complaint with a supervisory authority pursuant to Article 77 GDPR, you have the right to an effective judicial remedy if you consider that your rights under this Regulation have been infringed as a result of the processing of your personal data not in compliance with this Regulation.

 Use of Google Analytics

-(2) The IP address transmitted by your browser as part of Google Analytics will not be merged with other data held by Google.
+(2) The IP address transmitted by your browser as part of Google Analytics will not be merged with other data from Google.

-(3) You can prevent the storage of cookies by selecting the appropriate settings in your browser software; however, we would like to point out that in this case you may not be able to use all the functions of this website to their full extent.
-You can also prevent the collection of the data generated by the cookie and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plug-in available under the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+(3) You can prevent the storage of cookies by selecting the appropriate settings in your browser software; however, please note that in this case you may not be able to use all functions of this website to their full extent.
+You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) by Google and the processing of this data by Google by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=en.

 (4) This website uses Google Analytics with the extension “_anonymizeIp()”.
-As a result, IP addresses are processed in an abbreviated manner, so that personal reference can be excluded.
-Insofar as the data collected about you has a personal reference, this will be excluded immediately and the personal data will therefore be deleted immediately.
+This means that IP addresses are processed in a shortened form, which excludes the possibility of personal identification.
+If the data collected about you is personally identifiable, it will be immediately excluded and the personal data will be deleted without delay.

-(6) Third-party information: Google Dublin, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436 1001.
-Terms of Use: http://www.google.com/analytics/terms/de.html, Overview of data protection: http://www.google.com/intl/de/analytics/learn/privacy.html, as well as the privacy policy: http://www.google.de/intl/de/policies/privacy (7) This website also uses Google Analytics for a cross-device analysis of visitor flows, which is carried out via a user ID.
-You can deactivate the cross-device analysis of your usage in your customer account under “My data”, “personal data”.
+(7) This website also uses Google Analytics for a cross-device analysis of visitor flows, which is carried out via a user ID.
+You can deactivate the cross-device analysis of your usage in your customer account under “My Data”, “Personal Data”.

 Use of Google Webfonts

-In order to display our content correctly and graphically appealing across browsers, we use script libraries and font libraries such as Google Webfonts on this website (https://www.google.com/webfonts/).
-Google web fonts are transferred to your browser’s cache to avoid multiple loads.
-If the browser does not support Google web fonts or prevents access, content will be displayed in a standard font.
-Calling script libraries or font libraries automatically triggers a connection to the operator of the library.
-In doing so, it is possible that operators of the respective libraries collect data.
-The privacy policy of the library operator Google can be found here: www.google.com/policies/privacy/
+To display our content correctly and graphically appealing across browsers, we use script libraries and font libraries such as Google Webfonts (https://www.google.com/webfonts/) on this website.
+Google Webfonts are transferred to your browser’s cache to avoid multiple loading.
+If the browser does not support Google Webfonts or blocks access, content will be displayed in a standard font.